 Regulatory authorities in some jurisdictions, including the United States and the European Union, may designate drugs for relatively small patient populations as orphan drugs.
 Under the Orphan Drug Act, the FDA may designate a product as an orphan drug if it is a drug intended to treat a rare disease or condition, which is generally defined as a patient population of fewer than 200,000 individuals annually in the United States, or a patient population greater than 200,000 in the United States where there is no reasonable expectation that the cost of developing the drug will be recovered from sales in the United States.
-We have obtained orphan drug designation for EG and EGE in the United States and for ISM in the United States and European Union.
-We expect to seek orphan drug designation for AK002 for other gastrointestinal diseases and may seek orphan drug designations for other indications or for other of our product candidates.
+We have obtained orphan drug designation for EG, EGE and Eosinophilic Esophagitis in the United States and for ISM in the United States and European Union and we may seek orphan drug designations for other indications or for other of our product candidates.
 There can be no assurances that we will be able to obtain such designations.